savchenko/windows10/README.md

 >
 > Deleting email content or the browser history does not delete the stored personalization data.
 Ink entered through Input Panel is collected and stored.

+2. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all CPUs except of >7th generation Intel processors.
+To quote Mark Russinovich and Alex Ionescu:

+> "The Secure Kernel relies on the Mode-Based Execution Control (MBEC) feature, if present in hardware, which enhances the SLAT with a user/kernel executable bit, or the hypervisor’s software emulation of this feature, called Restricted User Mode (RUM)."

-2. Un-plug ethernet if present, disable WiFi.
+3. Un-plug ethernet if present, disable WiFi.
 3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
 4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch/ using CSME, link above.
 4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d.